NiketBakal/Data-Analysis---Excel-Project/README.md

 # Data-Analysis---Excel-Project
-Vrinda store wants to create an annual sales report for 2022, to make well informed decisions and grow their business and understand their customers better in 2023.
+Vrinda Store aims to create an annual sales report for 2022 to facilitate well-informed decisions, foster business growth, and enhance customer understanding in 2023

+/* source: www.youtube.com/@RishabhMishraOfficial */

+/* Thank You :) */